bytex-solutions/snamp/docs/performance.md

 Optimal max thread pool size should be equal to ![](http://latex.codecogs.com/gif.latex?S=1.5\times&space;k).
 Each thread might be used as a separated channel for handling requests.

-For example, if workload `λ = 50` tps, `t = 0.1` seconds and expected availability is `P=0,999` (99,9%) then required number of threads  is `S=14`.
+For example, if workload `λ = 50` rps, `t = 0.1` seconds and expected availability is `P=0,999` (99,9%) then required number of threads  is `S=14`.
 Therefore, the required number of (logical) cores `k = 14/1.5= [9.3]=10`.
 The savings on the number of cores is 28%.

 ## Scalability
 SNAMP is a stateless component in your IT infrastructure.
-Therefore, it is very easy to peform horizontal scalability.
+Therefore, it is very easy to perform horizontal scalability.
 Just append the additional nodes into the SNAMP cluster.
 For more information about SNAMP Cluster configuration, see **Clustering** section in [Installation Guide](installation.md).